 - Providing the ability for our U.S. member societies to be recognized as 501(c)(3) tax-exempt organizations under the umbrella of the IAJGS 501(c)(3) status

 The IAJGS Board meets periodically both in person and by telephone conference call to review progress on our various ongoing activities and to initiate new activities in support of our member societies and Jewish genealogy in general.
 We welcome suggestions and offers of voluntary assistance.
-Please send ideas for projects or services directly to the IAJGS president or to any member of the IAJGS Board of Directors (click here to see a list of contact links).
+Please send ideas for projects or services directly to the IAJGS president or to any member of the IAJGS Board of Directors.
 Also, please write if you would like to volunteer your efforts to furthering the objectives of the IAJGS.